What a Dialysis Patient Care Technician Does

 What will be covered in the program?

 The Dorsey College Dialysis Patient Care Technician program offers instruction and training for students to pursue a career in healthcare.
-Instruction takes place in both a traditional classroom setting as well as a hands-on environment by way of an externship that will take place during the final module of training.
+Instruction takes place in both a classroom setting as well as a hands-on environment by way of an externship that will take place during the final module of training.
 Students enrolled in the Dialysis Patient Care Technician program will be exposed to a variety of topics including (but not limited to):